Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/ruby-of-the-war-mage-xge.md

 aliases: ["Ruby of the War Mage"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Xanathar's Guide to Everything p.
-138
+BookSource: "Xanathar's Guide to Everything p.
+138"
 ---
 # Ruby of the War Mage
 *Wondrous Item, minor, common (requires attunement by a spellcaster)*